marcdotson/asc-training/README.md

 some [markdown
 basics](https://rmarkdown.rstudio.com/authoring_basics.html).
 We will be writing using *parameterized* R Markdown so we can easily reference model output instead of including it manually.
+See below for more on using R Markdown.

 ### Coding

 GitHub was created for software development.
-While we may not actually be developing software, we will be importing, wrangling, visualizing, and modeling data, and it’s going to be essential for everyone to be on the same page.
+While we may not actually be developing software, we will be importing, wrangling, visualizing, and modeling data using code, and it’s going to be essential for everyone to be on the same page.
 Even if you were just working solo, you will be collaborating with your past self and you should do yourself a favor and impose good version controls on your code.

 ### Set-Up